NYPL/item-checkout-feed-updater/README.md

 ### Setup

-All config is in sam.[ENVIRONMENT].yml templates, encrypted as necessary.
+Local config is managed in `sam.local.yml`.

 ## Contributing